amitha-attapu/IllumioAssessment/README.md

 The output is saved to a file named output.txt.

 Assumptions
-Log Format: The program only supports the default flow log format version 2, as described in the assessment (sample provided).
+Log Format: The program only supports the default flow log format version 2, as described in the assessment .
 Any custom formats or other versions are not supported.
 Log File Structure: It is assumed that the flow log file is structured as space-separated text, with no commas or headers, and the dstport and protocol fields are the 6th and 7th indexes (0-based).
 Protocol Mapping: The program maps protocol numbers to their respective protocol names using a predefined list.
 If a protocol is not found in the predefined list, it defaults to "unknown".
 Lookup File: The lookup table is assumed to be a CSV file with headers (dstport,protocol,tag) and no extra spaces or invalid characters.